sandwichfarm/hyprlax/docs/reference/ipc-commands.md

 hyprlax ctl reload
 ```

 Reloads the configuration file specified at startup.
+If no TOML path is set, falls back to legacy config (`~/.config/hyprlax/parallax.conf`) when available.

 ## Quick Examples